swiftlang/swift-org-website/gsoc2024/index.md

 If you would like to reach out to a mentor privately, rather than making a public forums post, and the forums are not allowing you to send private messages (yet), please reach out to Konrad Malawski at `ktoso AT apple.com` directly via email with the `[gsoc2024]` tag in the email subject and describe the project you would like to work on – and we'll route you to the appropriate mentor.

+## Writing a proposal

+Getting familiar with the codebase you are interested in working on during GSoC helps to write a good proposal because it helps you get a better understanding of how everything works and how you might best approach the project you are interested in.
+How you want to do that is really up to you and your style of learning.
+You could just clone the repository and read through the source code and follow the execution path of a test case by setting a breakpoint and stepping through the different instructions, read the documentation that’s available or try to fix a simple bug in the codebase.
+The latter is how many open source contributors got started, but it’s really up to you.
+If you do want to go and fix a simple bug, our repositories contain a label “good first issue” that marks issues that should be easy to fix and doable by newcomers to the project.

+When it comes to writing the proposal, the [Google Summer of Code Guide](https://google.github.io/gsocguides/student/writing-a-proposal) contains general, good advice.

 ## Potential Projects

 We are currently collecting project ideas on the forums in the dedicated [GSoC](https://forums.swift.org/tag/gsoc-2024).